mfreiholz/Qt-Advanced-Docking-System/README.md

 - [x] Clean up of unused e.g. count()<=1 QSplitters doesn't work well #BUG
 - [x] Show close button on right corner of SectionWidget.
 How to safe last section position?
 - [x] Serialize state of `_hiddenSectionContents`
+- [x] Add "title" to SectionContent object, which will be used in visible areas to display contents name.
+- [ ] It should be possible to catch the "activeTabChanged" signal for EXTERN_API users
+- [x] Add API function to set an SC as active-tab
+- [ ] Use scrolling for SectionWidget tabs?

 ### Some day...
 - [ ] Drop indicator images should be fully visible over the DropOverlay rectangle